dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ---
-title: "Next Community Call 2023-08-09"
+title: "Next Community Call 2023-11-01"
 weight: 1
 type: "post"
 date: 2023-08-04
 ---

-Next call will be on Wednesday, August 9th, at 12 PM PST
+Next call will be on Wednesday, November 1st, at 12 PM PST

 ### Join the call